 Together with Patrick, we had long conversations about our values and LoT’s mission, role-played future relationships between LoT borrowers, volunteers, community spaces, investors and LoT team members – and drafted a lot of paperwork.

-And now we have governance structure 2.0 – one that allows flexibility of finance, and integrity and external accountability to the social enterprise’s values and mission.
+And now we have governance structure 2.0 – one that allows flexibility of finance, and integrity and external accountability to the company’s values and mission.

 1. Why not a typical non-profit structure?